Genokarma/tutorials/docs/modules/workflows/index.md

 - This will bring up the Workflow Canvas where we can add more inputs and tools.

-- In the Tools panel, click on <ss>Statistics and Visualisation: Graph/Display Data: JBrowse</ss>.
+- In the Tools panel, search for <ss>JBrowse</ss> and click on *JBrowse genome browser*.
 This will add a JBrowse box to the workflow canvas.

 - Click on the JBrowse box.
 In the Details pane:

-    - Under <ss>JBrowse-in-Galaxy Action</ss> choose *New JBrowse Instance*.

     - Under <ss>Reference genome to display</ss> choose *Use a genome from history*.
     - For <ss>Produce a Standalone Instance</ss> select *Yes*.

     - For <ss>Genetic Code</ss> choose *11: The Bacterial, Archaeal and Plant Plastid Code*.
+    - Under <ss>JBrowse-in-Galaxy Action</ss> choose *New JBrowse Instance*.

     - Click <ss>Insert Track Group</ss>